avcixm/academicprofile/research.md

 <details>
   <summary><small>Submitted</small></summary>
   <ol>
+    <li>On the existence, uniqueness and stability of solutions of SDEs with state-dependent variable exponent.
+Under review.</li>
     <li>Positive weak solutions of a double-phase variable exponent problem with a fractional-Hardy-type singular potential and superlinear nonlinearity.
 Under review.</li>
     <li>Stochastic representation of solutions for the parabolic Cauchy problem with variable exponent coefficients.
 Under review.</li>
     <li>On the geometric Brownian motion with state-dependent variable exponent diffusion term.
 Under review.</li>